StydeNet/html/docs/field-builder.md

 This will generate a field including the container, the label, the control and any errors associated with it.

-The fields will be generated with the right markup for **Twitter Bootstrap** (but you can also publish and customize the templates).
+The fields will be generated with the **Twitter Bootstrap** markup out of the box (but you can also publish and customize the templates).

 There are also a lot of convenient options and handy fallbacks:

 ##Skip value argument

-If you want to leave the value argument as `null` but you want to pass the array of `$attributes`, you can simply skip the second argument. i.e. this:
+If you don't want to pass a value argument (`null`) but you want to pass the array of `$attributes`, you can  skip the second argument. i.e. this:

 `{!!
 Field::text(‘name’, $attributes) !!}`